 - Malvertising.
 Malicious advertising commonly results in malware installations.
 Unscrupulous ad buyers put fake download buttons next to real download buttons, encouraging users to click the wrong thing.
 These ads often contain Trojan horses.

-In general, every Trojan virus installation requires some amount of social engineering.
-To get malware installed on your computer, hackers have to trick you into allowing it.
+In general, to get malware installed on your computer, hackers have to trick you into allowing it.
+So, to avoid slip ups, it’s better to adopt common security practices, such as getting an antivirus program.

 Examples of Trojans